 Hi!
 I’m Vanessa Marin.
-I’m a sex therapist who helps people stop feeling embarrassed and ashamed and start having more fun in the bedroom.
+I’m a sex therapist, and I’m here to help you stop feeling embarrassed and ashamed and start having way more fun in the bedroom.

 The most important thing for you to know is that this is not just a job for me – I get so much joy out of helping people have healthier and happier sex lives, and opening up more honest conversations about sex.

-I’ve been featured in The New York Times, O, The Oprah Magazine, The Times of London, Huffington Post, Buzzfeed, Jezebel, Lifehacker, Esquire, Bustle, Self, Shape, Glamour, Redbook, and many more.
+I know the title “sex therapist” can raise a few eyebrows, but I want you to know that I’m a professional!
+I’ve been featured in The New York Times, O, The Oprah Magazine, The Times of London, Real Simple, CNN, Buzzfeed, Huffington Post, Jezebel, Lifehacker, Esquire, Bustle, Self, Shape, Glamour, Redbook, and many more.

-I work with clients via video chat and email coaching sessions, and online programs.
+I’m happy to work with you via video chat and email coaching sessions, or you can sign up for one of my online programs.

 I’m a born-and-raised California girl, and I currently split my time between California and Europe.
 Don’t let the baby face fool you; I’m in my thirties!
 I’m very happily married to the love of my life.